pharrisee/TheFrontLinuxServerInfo/README.md

 Support for these files is limited, if you don't understand them or how to fix things then there was this thing invented a while ago that sort of allows you to look around the t'intarmawebs and find information, amazing thing.
 It's called Google, search for it and use it.

+I'll help if I can, but don't expect issues and questions answered with any sort of timeliness.

 ## Installing

 As of 14-Oct-2023 the "The Front Linux Server" Steam download is broken.
 What follows is a way to get a Linux server running despite the broken depot.
 This script will need to be changed if the depot is ever fixed.